Royal Rumble (2019): Main event

 The main event was the 30-man Royal Rumble match for a world championship match at WrestleMania 35.
 Elias began the match at number one and was interrupted by WWE Hall of Famer Jeff Jarrett, entering the match at number 2.
 Elias bashed a guitar on Jarrett before eliminating him.
 NXT North American Champion Johnny Gargano, WWE United Kingdom Champion Pete Dunne and Aleister Black were surprise entrants at #6, #18 and #21 respectively.
 Curt Hawkins (entrant #9) was knocked out by Samoa Joe (entrant #8), but went underneath the ring.
 Titus O'Neil (entrant #11) did not trip underneath the ring, like he did at the Greatest Royal Rumble.
 However, O'Neil chased Hawkins underneath the ring and back inside where Hawkins eliminated O'Neil, only to be eliminated by Joe.
 No Way Jose was quickly eliminated by Joe in two seconds.
 Kofi Kingston (entrant #12) saved himself from elimination two separate times, but was eliminated alongside Xavier Woods (entrant #17) by Drew McIntyre (entrant #16).
 Bobby Lashley (entrant #26) was quickly eliminated by Seth Rollins (entrant #10) in eleven seconds, and performed a spinebuster on Rollins through an announce table before Braun Strowman entered at #27.
 As #30 entrant R-Truth made his entrance, he was attacked by Nia Jax, who took his spot and eliminated Mustafa Ali.
 Jax then received a superkick from Dolph Ziggler, a "619" from Rey Mysterio, and an "RKO" from Randy Orton before being eliminated by Mysterio.
 Jax became the fourth woman to enter a men's Royal Rumble match, the first person to compete in both the men's and women's Royal Rumble matches in the same night, and the first to score eliminations in both matches.
-In the end, Rollins and Strowman battled on the ring apron, which ended when Rollins performed a Stomp on Strowman, eliminating him from the match.
-As a result, Rollins won the men's Royal Rumble match.
+Orton then eliminated Mysterio before being eliminated by Andrade, bringing the final four to Andrade, Ziggler, Strowman, and Rollins.
+Ziggler, Andrade, and Rollins tried to eliminate Strowman, only for Strowman to eliminate Andrade and Ziggler.
+In the end, Rollins and Strowman battled on the ring apron, which ended with Rollins winning when Rollins performed a Stomp on Strowman, eliminating him from the match, and earning Rollins a world championship match at WrestleMania 35.